Caltech Library logo

 -index

 This will create a SQLite3 index for a collection.
-This enables dsquery to query pairtree collections using SQLite3 SQL dialect just as it would for SQL storage collections (i.e. don’t use with postgres, mysql or sqlite based dataset collections.
+This enables dsquery to query pairtree collections using SQLite3 SQL dialect just as it would for SQL storage collections (i.e. don’t use with postgres or sqlite based dataset collections.
 It is not needed for them).
 Note the index is always built before executing the SQL statement.

 EXAMPLES